zuozhenggh/learning-library/data-management-library/goldengate/migrate-oracle-atp/terraform/terraform.md

 	</copy>
 	```

 	After you ran the apply command, terraform will start installation of several virtual machines and an autonomous database.
-Be patient, it will approximately take 6 to 10 minutes, as it is now creating Goldengate Service, source and target databases, also registrations of them in Goldengate deployment.
+Be patient, it will approximately take 6 to 10 minutes, as it is now creating OCI GoldenGate, source and target databases, also registrations of them in Goldengate deployment.
 During terraform script, if you see an error **Service limits exceeded** in output, please visit the Appendix section for instructions to correct the issue.

 3. Make a copy of your output results in your notepad for later use.